pear/Config_Lite/README.md

 doublequotes strings and numeric values without any quotes
 * newline chars defaults to "\n", editable with `setLinebreak'
 * comments get dropped when writing after reading
-* no support of comments and multiline strings, because reading with `parse_ini_file' does not support it.
+* no support of comments and multiline strings, because reading with `parse_ini_file` does not support it

-If you want to save userinput like images or a regex, i'd recommend to use `get' with base64_decode and `set' with base64_encode. +
+If you want to save userinput like images or a regex, i'd recommend to use `get` with base64_decode and `set` with base64_encode.

 __Save regex (as global option) base64 encoded :__